Register to watch this webinar and access resources on demand

 How many schools will your suburb need in 10 years’ time?

-Join us as we present the research behind our new report, Planning education provision in a changing Australia.
+This on demand webinar explores the research behind Planning education provision in a changing Australia.

-Our experts will share up-to-date analysis of how post-pandemic shifts in migration, fertility and housing development are reshaping demand for places in early learning, primary and secondary education, driving increased demand in some areas and declining enrolments in others.
+Our experts share up to date analysis of how post pandemic shifts in migration, fertility and housing development are reshaping demand for places in early learning, primary and secondary education.
+Growth is uneven, with strong pressure in some areas and declining enrolments in others.
+Understanding where, when and why this change is occurring is critical for long term education planning.

 PRESENTED BY